wrist mechanics online course featured image

 No, hitting a fade or draw does not cost distance in normal conditions.
 I have hit some of my longest drives employing a power fade.

-However, the reduced spin and low launch of a draw does deliver increased yardage in windy conditions.
+However, the reduced spin and low launch of a draw do deliver increased yardage in windy conditions.

 Draw or fade vs straight shots?

-High handicappers should focus on straight shots for now, to work on accuracy, before shaping shots.
+High handicappers should focus on straight shots for now to work on accuracy before attempting to shape shots.

 Do more pros hit a fade or draw?